-The 2023 work plan assumes development of eight new measures.
+The 2024 work plan assumes development of eight new measures.
 There are several potential new measures in the RTF queue, and prioritizing funding on development of these measures will help to expand the RTF library in support of regional efficiency program needs.
-This assumes five new electric, one new dual fuel, and one new gas measures.
+This assumes seven new electric and one new gas measures.
 This also assumes that the RTF will continue to focus some effort on providing guidance for reliable savings estimation of complex programs.
+The RTF is proposing to allocating approximately \$162,000 in rollover funds to develop additional electric measures and perform a measure scan to identify new opportunities.